 The first time a human had a sex change and became the opposite sex was in 1866, according to the BBC.
 But this was just an isolated incident; we have not seen many cases where humans evolved into the opposite sex over the course of history.

 But what about in animals?
 Are there cases of animals changing sex?
 In our article, we’ll discuss how there are many instances of animals evolving into different sexes.
 For example, many species have gone through a process called sequential hermaphroditism whereby they develop both male and female reproductive organs at different stages in their life cycle.
 At the end of our article, we’ll explore some possible implications for why humans haven’t evolved into the opposite sex over time.

 The human body is a complex and intricate machine.
 Even though we spend a large portion of our lives in this body, it’s easy to forget how important it is to keep it healthy and functioning well.
 But what makes the male and female body so different?

 It’s hard to answer this question without first taking a step back in time.
 When did humans start evolving into the two sex categories that exist today?

 Our bodies are built with special organs designed for reproduction, including genitalia.
 This process of reproduction has been going on since the earliest days of humanity, which means that we have had roughly 2 million years to develop them.
 The male and female reproductive organs have diverged in various ways over time, but some major differences remain in modern humans as well.

-For example, the vaginal canal is slung between the pelvic bone on one side and the perineal membrane on the other side in females (similarly, the prostate gland rests between the pubic bone on one side and perineal membrane on the other).
-In males, this is reversed–the pelvic bone lies on one side of the vaginal canal and perineal membrane on another.
+For example, the genitalia canal is slung between the pelvic bone on one side and the perineal membrane on the other side in females (similarly, the prostate gland rests between the pubic bone on one side and perineal membrane on the other).
+In males, this is reversed–the pelvic bone lies on one side of the genitalia canal and perineal membrane on another.
 Just like these differences, many other physical adaptations currently exist between males and females

 How do male and female bodies differ in function?